SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-22-greens-asymmetry.md

 Antoine-Laurent Lavoisier on 1794-May-08.
 Had he been able to hang on for a mere 3 months longer, Robespierre would have fallen, the Terror ended, and he could have lived.
 Lavoisier was a _big deal_ to world science of the time.
-It took generations for a genius like Lavoisier to be born.
-It took a lifetime for him to be superbly educated and make his many contributions.
-It took seconds for a madman to order him executed.
+It took generations for a genius like Lavoisier to be born, and a lifetime for him to be superbly educated to make his many contributions.
+But it took only seconds for a madman to order him executed.
 As his friend, the deity of French mathematics Joseph-Louis Lagrange put it:

 > It took them only an instant to cut off that head, but France may not produce another